-Once your school has accurately labeled your subrecipients, the UGG requires you to perform a risk assessment on each of them prior to passing on subawards.
-The UGG doesn’t detail precisely how a risk assessment should be performed, but it does specify that it should be documented and consistently applied.
+Once your school has accurately labeled your subrecipients, the UG requires you to perform a risk assessment on each of them prior to passing on subawards.
+The UG doesn’t detail precisely how a risk assessment should be performed, but it does specify that it should be documented and consistently applied.

 An effective, robust risk assessment should determine, at the very least, if a subrecipient has: